NATO exercise Cyber Coalition 17 underway in Estonia

 TALLINN, Estonia – NATO exercise Cyber Coalition 17, the Alliance's largest annual cyber exercise, is underway from Nov.
 28 to Dec.
 1, 2017 in Tartu, Estonia with participants from 25 NATO and three partner nations.

-Participants are utilizing the Estonian Cyber Range which can be used to simulate a realistic network infrastructure where technical teams are trained in network and computer forensics, malware analysis and defence against attacks.
+Participants are utilising the Estonian Cyber Range which can be used to simulate a realistic network infrastructure where technical teams are trained in network and computer forensics, malware analysis and defence against attacks.

 With numerous NATO nations and partners taking part in the exercise, the end result will be improved coordination and collaboration between nations and national cyber defence capabilities.